mkumar73/beckernick.github.io/_pages/about.md

 ---

 Manish is currently a research student at University of Osnabrück in the field of Cognitive Science.
-His main area of research is Neural networks particularly Convolutional Neural Networks(CNN), Autoencoder(AE), RNN and LSTM and its applications in various fields like Finance, Retail, Healthcare etc.
+His main area of research is Artificial Neural Networks particularly CNNs, Autoencoder(AE), RNN and LSTM and its applications in various fields like Finance, Retail, Healthcare etc.

 **2017-Present** : Master's Student, Cognitive Science, University of Osnabrück, Germany